China vs India vs Pakistan: Best Sourcing Country (2026)

 Bed and bath / terry

 Pakistan is the global leader.
-Faisalabad's terry cluster supplies most major US and EU bed-and-bath retailers, with 850+ WRAP-certified plants (WRAP, 2024) and BCI cotton coverage on roughly 30% of the country's crop.
+Faisalabad's terry cluster supplies most major US and EU bed-and-bath retailers, with several hundred WRAP-certified plants (WRAP, 2024) and Better Cotton coverage across a substantial and growing share of the country's crop.
 MOQs as low as 250 units per SKU on towels.

 Should you split production across multiple Asian countries?